JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 ## Thinking About The Behavior

 It's important to make sure you understand the behavior before you start coding.
-What I think they are asking for here is a mapping stored on the blockchain (similar to a hashmap in other languages) where the _keys_ are the id of the user calling "setStoredData", and the values of the mapping are the number which the user has last set his or user value to (with 0 as the default).
+What I think they are asking for here (and I could be wrong to be honest) is a mapping (similar to a hashmap in other languages) that is stored on the blockchain where the _keys_ of our mapping are the unique id of the user calling "setStoredData", and the values of the mapping are the number which the user has last set his or user value to (with 0 as the default).

-Then we also want a "getCount" function which can only be called by the contract owner, and this function should basically return the number of keys that are in our mapping.
+Then we also want a "getCount" function which can only be called by the contract owner, and this function should accept a user id and return the current number associated with that user in our mapping (and use 0 as a default if the key doesn't exist in the mapping).

 <br/>